tendermint/tendermint/docs/architecture/adr-024-sign-bytes.md

 ## Context

-Currently, the messages exchanged between tendermint and a (potentially remote) signer/validator, namely votes, proposals, and hearbeats, are encoded as a JSON string (e.g., via `Vote.SignBytes(...)`) and then signed .
+Currently, the messages exchanged between tendermint and a (potentially remote) signer/validator, namely votes, proposals, and heartbeats, are encoded as a JSON string (e.g., via `Vote.SignBytes(...)`) and then signed .
 JSON encoding is sub-optimal for both, hardware wallets and for usage in ethereum smart contracts.
 Both is laid down in detail in [issue#1622].